antstackio/aws-serverless-code-snippets/README.md

 # AWS Serverless Code Snippets

-With the use of this extension, you can increase your speed of creating AWS service functions with single commands.
+With the use of this extension, you can increase your speed of creating AWS service functions with single command.
 This project is an open-source project.
-Contribution to this project is most welcome.

 ## Features